stargate/stargate/coordinator/README.md

 ./mvnw verify
 ```

-This will run integration tests for Cassandra 3.11 and 4.0.
+This will run integration tests for Cassandra 4.0.
 On a reasonably powerful laptop it takes about 40 minutes.

 Note: Support for DSE is disabled by default.